Ben Brading 5 min read

 Up until 2024, Elexon was directly owned by the National Grid operator NESO, a subsidiary of National Grid Plc.

-However, on 1 October 2024, the ownership structure of Elexon changed to a federated model, under which the 13 biggest funding contributors to Elexon were each given a one-thirteenth share in the company.
+However, on 1 October 2024, Elexon’s ownership structure changed to a federated model, under which the 13 largest funding contributors to Elexon were each given a one-thirteenth share in the company.

 According to the latest Companies House filings, the owners are as follows: